 Invisalign is a treatment plan that moves your teeth into alignment for a more beautiful smile and better oral health.
 Invisalign is a plastic mold that fits around your teeth, causing minimal discomfort while being virtually invisible to the eye (thus the name “Invisalign.”)

-The average Invisalign treatment plan takes around 12 months to complete, but your exact time frame will vary depending on individual circumstance.
+The average Invisalign treatment plan takes around 12 months to complete, but your exact time frame will vary depending on individual circumstances.

 How Does Invisalign Work?